 Presentations and Posters - The conference featured a robust line-up of plenary speakers, a variety of research papers, a poster session and a management panel forum.
-In the near future, powerpoint presentations and posters will be available for download here.
-Please check back with us to learn more about the conference presentations and posters.
-Download the Conference Booklet
+Powerpoint presentations and posters are available for download here.
+For a complete list of presenters and conference agenda, download the Conference Booklet

 Published Proceedings - Information shared at the conference will be captured in a "Proceedings" publication with the peer-reviewed journal Diatom Research.
 This will likely be available in early 2014.